ahl27/machineRy/README.md

 - Random Forest: works for classification with numerical inputs, working on regression and categorical features
 - Fast Label Propagation: Works for `igraph` graphs.
 Consensus clustering across weight differentials also working.
-- Out of memory clustering: Works for clustering datasets.
-Help file to be written later.
-Adding support for multiple edgelist files soon.
+- Out of memory clustering: Works for arbitrary sets of edgelists stored in `v1 v2 w` format. `tsv` format is preferred, but support for arbitrary encodings exists.
+Help file will be written soon.

 # Current Stats: